Monte Alegre de Minas

 Monte Alegre de Minas is a Brazilian municipality located in the west of the state of Minas Gerais.
-Its population as of 2020 was 21,236 living in a total area of 2,593 km2.
+Its population as of 2020 was 15,790 living in a total area of 2,593 km2.
 The city belongs to the statistical mesoregion of Triângulo Mineiro and Alto Paranaíba and to the statistical microregion of Uberlândia.
 It became a municipality in 1870.

+Geography

 Monte Alegre is located at an elevation of 730 m in the rich region known as the Triângulo Mineiro.
 It is east of Uberlândia and south of the great hydroelectric station and reservoir of Itumbiara.
 Federal highway BR-365, which links the state boundary of Goiás to Pirapora in the north passes on the edge of the town.